 People who need to use antibiotics and the elderly are most likely to get sick with C. diff.
-The germs in the stool can spread to surfaces.
-Surfaces include toilets, handles, bedpans, commode chairs, bedding, and medical equipment.
+The germs in the stool can spread to surfaces, such as toilets, handles, bedpans, commode chairs, bedding, and medical equipment.
 When patients, family members, and health care workers touch these objects, the C. diff gets on their hands or body.
 If a person ingests (eats) the germ from their unwashed hands, C. diff can cause an infection.

 There are antibiotics that can be used to treat C. diff.
-In severe cases, a person may need surgery to remove the infected part of the bowel.
+In very bad cases, a person may need surgery to remove the infected part of their bowel.
 This surgery is needed in only 1 or 2 out of every 100 persons with C. diff infection.

 Doctors, nurses, and other health care workers:

 Wash their hands with soap and water before and after they care for each patient.